 Who doesn’t love a great piece of roasted chicken?

-The most important thing you have to do to make this Buttermilk Roasted Chicken a success is planning ahead and marinating it for 2 days.
+Marinade: The most important thing you have to do to make this buttermilk roasted chicken a success is planning ahead and marinating it for 2 days.

-That gives the marinade enough time to really penetrate the chicken breast and also tenderize it.
+That gives the marinade enough time to really penetrate the chicken breast and also tenderizes it.

 Especially if you want to have white meat chicken.